Cancun Crime in 2026: Dangerous Areas, Cartels, and What Changed This Year

 All of these areas are located far from the Cancun city center, so you will not accidentally wander into these areas.

-Common Cancun Crimes & How to Avoid Them
+Cancun Common Crimes & How to Avoid Them

 Things like petty theft and scams happen all the time in tourist destinations all over the world, and Cancun is no exception.

-Here are the most common Cancun crimes and how to protect yourself from them:
+Here are the most common Cancun crimes and how to protect yourself from them.

 😱Petty Theft